OminiX-ai/OminiX-SD/README.md

 Our model can be used in [SD Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

+#### 1. Prepare model

 You need to download the model from this [link](https://huggingface.co/piuzha/efficient_sd).
 Put the model under the 'stable-diffusion-webui/models/Stable-diffusion/' directory.
+The model is obtained by converting our diffusers model to the compvis model through this file 'scripts/convert_diffusers_to_original_stable_diffusion.py' which can be obtained from this [link](scripts/convert_diffusers_to_original_stable_diffusion.py).

+#### 2. Prepare config file

 You also need to use an  updated config file for our model to replace the original config file 'stable-diffusion-webui/configs/v1-inference.yaml'.
 The new config file can be found under our 'configs/v1-inference.yaml'.